alphagov/government-service-design-manual/Designing your service/pagetemplates.md

 All pages on GOV.UK need to feel like they're part of the same service.
 In particular, the header and footer should be consistent across every page on the website.
-This guide explains how to do implememt GOV.UK page templates to achieve this.
+This guide explains how to do implement GOV.UK page templates to achieve this.

 ## The template code